 2013 Kia Optima Hybrid Interior

-The majority of auto reviewers think the 2013 Optima Hybrid’s cabin is filled with upscale materials, but some note that it has poor-quality plastics that aren’t as good as the materials in rivals’ cabins.
-The seats in the Optima Hybrid are liked for their comfort and space, though some critics dislike the lack of headroom due to the sloping roofline.
+The majority of auto reviewers think the 2013 Kia Optima Hybrid’s cabin is filled with upscale materials, but some note that it has poor-quality plastics that aren’t as good as the materials in rivals’ cabins.
+Most reviewers like the seats in the Optima Hybrid because of their comfort and spaciousness, though some critics dislike the lack of headroom due to the sloping roofline.

 - "While we love the look of the 2013 Kia Optima sedan's interior, some of the plastic on the dash and steering wheel still lack the quality look and feel found in Honda, Mazda and even some GM and Ford products." -- Kelley Blue Book